Gintama: Critical response

-Manga

-Critical response to the Gintama manga has generally been positive.
-Carlo Santos from Anime News Network found the manga to be a "one-of-a-kind comedy", praising the characters' personalities and gags.
+Critical response to Gintama has generally been positive.
+Carlo Santos from Anime News Network found it to be a "one-of-a-kind comedy", praising the characters' personalities and gags.
 On the other hand, he criticized the artwork for being "hard to follow" during fast scenes.
 Jokes regarding clichés from other shōnen series were also positively received by About.com writer Deb Aoki, who, like Santos, found the artwork to be "the only thing that distracts from the otherwise considerable pleasures of this loveable, goofy manga".
 However, the characters' designs were commended for their diversity, particularly those created by Katherine Dacey from Pop Culture Shock, who noted that "[t]hese characters add visual interest and life to every panel, keeping the reader invested when the stories stall."
 Negative comments were made about the small number of aliens appearing in the series, as well as how some chapters were focused entirely on fights, such as Hijikata's fight against Gintoki.
 Michael Aronson from Manga Life concluded his review of the manga by saying that "The potential is there, but the execution is struggling" as still, he liked the comedy from the story.

 Comics Village's Alex Hoffman stated that Gintama "can't truly be compared to those comics because of one thing: the jokes."
 He found the context from the series hilarious and liked how there were new jokes in every chapter.
 Like other reviewers, Hoffman also disliked Sorachi's artwork, but still found the manga to be "a great comedy, or a great read."
 Comic Book Bin writer Leroy Douresseaux found that the large number of characters with different appearances in the series allowed the reader to remain entertained with the series, as "at least every few pages or so present some unusual and interesting visual."
 Anime News Network criticized its large amount of penis jokes, as well as the narrative's style, which might bother readers.
 The series was also criticized for employing the very Shōnen Jump tropes it was intended to satirize.

-Anime

-The anime adaptation of Gintama has received both positive and mixed responses.
-Although the humor was noted to have improved after the series' introduction, some jokes were difficult for reviewers to understand due to their roots in Japanese culture and references to other series.
-The notes on the DVD releases were criticized for lacking explanations of cultural jokes.
-Additionally, critics stated that the quality of the humor is inconsistent across the first episodes, with some scenes being so deep that some viewers may abandon the series.
-The quality of the series was found to improve as the series continued, as viewers would not be intimidated by its large number of episodes.
-The characters were praised due to their knowledge that their tendencies "break the fourth wall", while the female characters were found appealing based on their unusual qualities.
-The series has been noted for its ability to shift between comedy and drama without a loss of quality.